nedbat/coveragepy/doc/index.rst

 can show which parts of your product code are being exercised by tests, and which are not.

-The latest version is 3.2, released ??
-November 2009.
+The latest version is 3.2, released 5 December 2009.
 It is supported on Python 2.3 through 3.1.